 Gambia College needs to develop a Quality Assurance Framework that clearly spells out Principles, Guidelines, and Procedures for implementing institutional quality assurance process.

-1.1 Quality Assurance Structure and Policy Framework-
+1.1 Quality Assurance Structure and Policy Framework

 The framework provides goals and objectives for setting up the Quality Assurance Policy.
 It also lays down principles and guidelines which will guide in the implementation.
 The framework proposes that a Quality Assurance Management Structure be put in place to coordinate the implementation of the policy.